istio/istio.io/content/en/docs/ambient/install/istioctl/index.md

 {{< tip >}}
 Follow this guide to install and configure an Istio mesh with support for ambient mode.
-If you are new to Istio, and just want to try it out, follow the [quick start instructions](/docs/ambient/getting-started) instead.
+If you are new to Istio and just want to try it out, follow the [quick start instructions](/docs/ambient/getting-started) instead.
 {{< /tip >}}

 This installation guide uses the [istioctl](/docs/reference/commands/istioctl/) command-line tool. `istioctl`, like other installation methods, exposes many customization options.
-Additionally, it offers has user input validation to help prevent installation errors, and includes many post-installation analysis and configuration tools.
+Additionally, it offers user input validation to help prevent installation errors, and includes many post-installation analysis and configuration tools.

 Using these instructions, you can select any one of Istio's built-in